scratchfoundation/scratch-html5/README.md

 More documentation will be added as time permits.
 Thanks for contributing, and Scratch On!

+## Contributions

+Thank you for your interest in helping out with the Scratch HTML5 Player.  [@sclements](https://github.com/sclements/) is the maintainer of the project and reviews all code before pull requests are approved.
+Though we appreciate all attempts to contribute, there are some contraints that must be met before pull requests can be approved.
+Here are our top concerns for contributions: matching the behavior and interface of the Flash player, code cleanliness and organization, and robust well tested logic.
+CSS goes into player.css (not in the html or javascript).
+Please use [compare.html](https://github.com/LLK/scratch-html5/blob/master/compare.html) to compare your work with the production Flash player.

 ## Installation

 Running the HTML5 player on your own website, or locally, you will need to have